 There are three possibilities for roles available when you offer access to a Google account:

 - Owner: All Google properties owned by a firm can be fully edited by the owner.
 They can change company information, respond to reviews, add or delete managers, and more.

 - Manager: Managers can modify content much like Owners, with the exception that they are unable to add or delete page roles or listings.
 A Manager or an Owner must be in charge of modifying a YouTube channel.

 - Communications Manager: Communications Managers can respond to reviews and perform several other tasks, but they are unable to submit content to YouTube, use the video manager, or examine analytics.

 - Tap the Google account icon in the top right corner to bring up the drop-down menu, then select Settings to add people to your account.

 - Click Manage Permissions.

-- To invite new users, click the persons icon in the top right corner.
-Enter the person’s Gmail address and role to grant them permission.
+- To invite new users, click the person icon in the top right corner.
+Enter the person’s Gmail address and role to permit them.

 Make a Second YouTube Channel: Instructions